Fellowship Programs

 Objectives

-The one-year Medical Affairs Fellowship focuses on providing exposure to three pillars of functionality: medical information, global Phase IV trials and external scientific communications.
-The fellow will have firsthand experiences in medical information database operations, post-marketing clinical research management and global strategic publication planning.
-Fellows will gain the necessary tools to become successful professionals within the pharmaceutical industry, as well as the opportunity to network with AbbVie, Inc. fellowship alumni.
+The one-year Global Medical Affairs Fellowship focuses on providing exposure to four pillars of functionality: Global Scientific Publications, Medical Program Management, Global Evidence Solutions, and Global Medical Information.
+The fellow will be able to develop firsthand experiences in management of post-marketing clinical research, medical information functional operations, portfolio management and strategy, or global strategic publications.
+This program will provide the fellows the necessary tools to become successful professionals within the pharmaceutical industry, as well as the opportunity to network with a lasting legacy of alumni fellows.

-The one-year Pharmaceutical Sciences Fellowship focuses on the design and evaluation of novel ophthalmic and dermal formulations.
-The fellow will have opportunities to gain firsthand experience within various functional areas of pharmaceutical product development.
+The one-year Pharmaceutical Sciences Fellowship focuses on the design and evaluation of novel oral, ophthalmic, and dermal formulations.
+As part of the training program, the fellow will be provided opportunities to gain first-hand experience with the different functional areas of the Pharmaceutical Sciences organization.
+This fellowship program is intended to give postdoctoral research training to support the fellow’s professional and career growth.

-• Design and analyze novel ophthalmic and dermal formulations
+• Design and evaluate novel oral, ophthalmic, and dermal formulations

 • Evaluate the effect of excipients and processing parameters on quality and performance